All American: Homecoming: Development

 On December 18, 2020, it was announced that a backdoor pilot for an All American spin-off centered on the character Simone Hicks was in early development at The CW, with Geffri Maya, who portrayed Simone, reprising her role.
 On February 1, 2021, The CW gave the spin-off a pilot order and titled it as All American: Homecoming.
 On May 24, 2021, All American: Homecoming was picked up to series with Nkechi Okoro Carroll serving both as creator and executive producer, the latter alongside Greg Berlanti, Sarah Schechter, David Madden, and Robbie Rogers.
 The production companies involved with the series are Berlanti Productions and Warner Bros.
 Television.
-The backdoor pilot, written by Carroll and directed by Michael Schultz, aired on July 5, 2021, as part of the third season of All American.
+The backdoor pilot, written by Carroll and directed by Michael Schultz, aired on July 5, 2021 as part of the third season of All American.
 On May 12, 2022, The CW renewed the series for a second season.
 On June 12, 2023, The CW renewed the series for a third season after reaching an agreement with Warner Bros.
 Television to reduce its budget.
 On February 15, 2024, Brad Schwartz, The CW President of Entertainment, stated that the third season would consist of 13 episodes.
-On June 5, 2024, The CW canceled the series after three seasons.
-Deadline Hollywood reported that demands by The CW for lower licensing fees, low number of overall viewers and Warner Bros.
+On June 5, 2024, The CW canceled the series after three seasons, with Deadline Hollywood reporting that demands by The CW for lower licensing fees, low number of overall viewers and Warner Bros.
 TV's deal with Netflix for the show not including funding for a fourth season, proved as impediments in its renewal.

 Casting

-On March 29, 2021, it was reported that Peyton Alex Smith, Cory Hardrict, Kelly Jenrette, Sylvester Powell, Netta Walker, and Camille Hyde were cast to star in the series.
+On March 29, 2021, it was reported that Peyton Alex Smith, Cory Hardrict, Kelly Jenrette, Sylvester Powell, Netta Walker and Camille Hyde were cast to star in the series.
 On December 16, 2021, it was announced that Mitchell Edwards, who portrayed recurring character Cam Watkins on All American, was set to reprise his role in the spin-off as a series regular, while Rhoyle Ivy King was cast in a recurring capacity.
 On January 28, 2022, it was reported that Tamberla Perry had joined the cast in a recurring role.
 On June 21, 2022, Rhoyle Ivy King was promoted to series regular for the second season.
 On July 6, 2023, it was announced that Peyton Alex Smith and Kelly Jenrette had been cut as series regulars ahead of the third season as part of budget cuts, with Jenrette being demoted to recurring status.
 On February 14, 2024, it was announced that Martin Bobb-Semple had been promoted to series regular for the third season.
 On June 24, 2024, it was reported that Cameron Elie had joined the cast in a recurring capacity for the third season.